A Note to Our Members About Open Objectivism

-From the very beginning, the basic goal of The Atlas Society as an organization has been our mission of promoting Objectivism .
+From the very beginning, the basic goal of The Atlas Society as an organization has been our mission of promoting Objectivism.
 Our basic principle—what has always defined and distinguished us—is the conviction that Objectivism is an open philosophy.
 That conviction is so deeply rooted in the way we function that we have long taken it for granted.
-In the course of reviewing our current programs and long-term strategy, however, we gained a new appreciation of how crucially important this principle is, especially in these troubled times, to the mission in which we and you, our partners and supporters, are engaged.
+In the ongoing review of our current programs and long-term strategy, however, we need to appreciate how crucially important this principle is, to the mission in which we are engaged.

 1) A commitment to reasoned, non-dogmatic discussion and debate